 An exception applies to goods which are necessary for the official purposes of diplomatic or consular missions of EU Member States or partner countries in Russia or of international organisations enjoying immunities in accordance with international law, or to the personal effects of their staff.
-In addition, EU Member States may authorise relevant activities if this is necessary for (1) medical or pharmaceutical purposes, or for humanitarian purposes, such as delivering or facilitating the delivery of assistance, including medical supplies, food, or the transfer of humanitarian workers and related assistance or for evacuations, or (2) the exclusive use and under the full control of the authorising EU Member State and in order to fulfil its maintenance obligations in areas which are under a long-term lease agreement between that EU Member State and the Russian Federation.
+In addition, EU Member States may authorise relevant activities if this is necessary for humanitarian purposes.
 Initially, an exception applied to the execution until 10 July 2022 of contracts concluded before 9 April 2022 or ancillary contracts necessary for the execution of such contracts.